The Weirdest Landmark Every State Is Extremely Proud Of

 Newark, Ohio, is home to the only basket-shaped building in America.
-The seven-story building was created in 1997 as the headquarters for The Longaberger Company, designed as a replica of the manufacturer’s popular picnic basket.
+The seven-story building was created in 1997 as the headquarters for The Longaberger Company and was designed as a replica of the manufacturer's popular picnic basket.

 Oklahoma: The World's Largest Pop Bottle

-The world’s largest pop bottle sits outside of Pops restaurant in Arcadia, Oklahoma, on the iconic Route 66.
-Taking after the road its located on, the pop bottle, referred to as “Bubbles,” is 66-feet-tall and is covered by hundreds of multi-colored LED lights.
+The world's largest pop bottle sits outside of Pops restaurant in Arcadia, Oklahoma, on the iconic Route 66.
+Taking after the road it is located on, the pop bottle, referred to as "Bubbles," is 66 feet tall and is covered by hundreds of multi-colored LED lights.